RAILS: A Robust Adversarial Immune-inspired Learning System: Details on RAILS Workflow

-where $Z_c^{(g-1)} \in \mathbb{R}^{T \times T}$ is a binary selection matrix whose columns are independent and identically distributed draws from Mult$(1, \mathbf P_c)$, the multinomial distribution with probability vector $\mathbf P_c\in [0,1]^T$.
-The process can also be viewed as creating new nodes from existing nodes in a Preferential Attachment (PA) evolutionary graph \cite{barabasi1999emergence}, where the details can be viewed in Section~\ref{sec: app4} in the Appendix.
-RAILS generates new examples through the operations \textit{selection}, \textit{mutation}, and \textit{cross-over}, which will be discussed in more detail later.
+where $\mathcal{\hat{P}}_c^{(g-1)}$ denotes the set of randomly selected reproductions of the population at the previous generation $g-1$.
+These are computed before applying mutation and crossover operations to populate the $g$-th generation $\mathcal{P}_c^{(g)}$. $Z_c^{(g-1)} \in \mathbb{R}^{T \times T}$ is a binary selection matrix whose columns are independent and identically distributed draws from Mult$(1, \mathbf P_c)$, the multinomial distribution with probability vector $\mathbf P_c\in [0,1]^T$.
+The process can also be viewed as creating new nodes from existing nodes in a Preferential Attachment (PA) evolutionary graph \cite{barabasi1999emergence}, where the details can be viewed in Appendix~\ref{sec: app4}.
+After \textit{selection}, RAILS generates new examples through the operations of \textit{mutation} and \textit{cross-over}, which will be discussed in more detail later.
 After new examples are generated, RAILS calculates each example’s affinity relative to the input.
 The new examples are associated with labels that are inherited from their parents, which always come from the same class.
 According to our hypothesis in Section \ref{sec: RAILS}, examples inherited from parents of the ground truth class $y_{\text{true}}$ have a higher chance of reaching high-affinity, and thereby the population members with high-affinity are concentrating about the input's true class.

-\paragraph{Consensus.} Consensus is responsible for the final selection and predictions.
+\paragraph{Consensus} Consensus is responsible for the final selection and predictions.
 In this step, RAILS selects generated examples with high-affinity scores to be plasma data, and examples with moderate-affinity scores are saved as memory data.
 The selection is based on a ranking function.

-where $R_g: [|\mathcal{P}^{(G)}|] \rightarrow [|\mathcal{P}^{(G)}|]$ is the same ranking function as $R_c$ except that the domain is the set of cardinality of the final population $\mathcal{P}^{(G)}$. $\gamma$ is a proportionality parameter and is selected as $0.05$ and $0.25$ for plasma data and memory data, respectively.
+where $R_g: [|\mathcal{P}^{(G)}|] \rightarrow [|\mathcal{P}^{(G)}|]$ is the same ranking function as $R_c$ except that the domain is a set having cardinality equal to that of the final population $\mathcal{P}^{(G)}$. $\gamma$ is a proportionality parameter and is selected as $0.05$ and $0.25$ for plasma data and memory data, respectively.
 Note that the memory data can be selected in each generation.
 For simplicity, we select memory data only in last generation.
 Memory data will be saved in the secondary database and used for model hardening.